Equim-chan/mjai-reviewer/faq.md

 This is an exploitation vs exploration dilemma.
 To begin with, Mortal is [model-free](https://en.wikipedia.org/wiki/Model-free_(reinforcement_learning)), which means it cannot obtain the optimize target, the actual Q values $Q^\pi(s, a)$, without actually evaluate the action $a$.
 Therefore, if we intend to make actions' Q values more accurate, the model will have to explore those less likely actions more, which may lead to overestimation on some bad actions, making it performs worse.
 In a game with so much randomness like mahjong, such overestimation is very likely to happen since the variance is very high.
 To avoid such performance regression, the model needs to exploit more, leading to less accurate predicted Q values $\hat Q^\pi(s, a)$.

-ELI5: <ins>Mortal is optimized for playing, not reviewing or reasoning.</ins>
+ELI5: <ins>Mortal is optimized for playing, not reviewing or attribution.</ins>

+## (Mortal) Can Mortal's decisions be attributed?
+Mortal is an end-to-end deep learning model that deploys model-free reinforcement learning, therefore we are unlikely to be able to do any significant attribution work on it.
+If you insist on wanting a reason for a decision made by Mortal, I would say that in contrast to how humans play, Mortal is not based on so-called "precise calculations", but rather just "intuition".

 ## (akochan) How to configure the pt distribution?
 Edit `jun_pt` in `tactics.json`.
 Note that there is a hard-coded bound of $[-200, 200]$ for every element.